-- (1) See Note 3 - Fair Value Hierarchy for Investments for summary geographic location of portfolio - companies Non-Control/Non-Affiliate investments are defined by the Investment Company Act of 1940, as amended (the "1940 Act") as investments that are neither Control investments nor Affiliate (2) investments. - Control investments are defined by the 1940 Act as investments in which more than 25% of the voting securities are owned or where the ability to nominate greater than 50% of the board representation is maintained.
-As of March 31, 2014, the (3) - Control investments are defined by the 1940 Act as investments in which more than 25% of the voting securities are owned or where the ability to nominate greater than 50% of the board representation is maintained.
-As of March 31, 2014, Company did not own any Control investments are defined by the 1940 Act as investments in which between 5% and 25% of the voting securities are owned, or an investment in an investment company's investment adviser, and the investments are not classified as Control investments.
-As of March 31, 2014, the Company did not own any Affiliate investments.
+See Note 3 - Fair Value Hierarchy for Investments for summary geographic location of portfolio companies Non-Control/Non-Affiliate investments are defined by the Investment Company Act of 1940, as amended (the "1940 Act") as investments that are neither Control investments nor Affiliate investments.

+- Control investments are defined by the 1940 Act as investments in which more than 25% of the voting securities are owned or where the ability to nominate greater than 50% of the board representation is maintained.
+As of June 30, 2014, the Company did not own any Control investments (3) - Affiliate investments are defined by the 1940 Act as investments in which between 5% and 25% of the voting securities are owned, or an investment in an investment company's investment adviser, and the investments are not classified as Control investments.
+As of June 30, 2014, the Company did not own any Affiliate investments.